koenidv/chirp-backend/securitymeasures.md

   - how are admin devices secured?
 - observability
   - monitoring (accounts created, sign in requests ...) - (sentry, sonarqube, grafana, prometheus, datadog, new relic, logz.io, loggly, logr)
-  - canary tokens, "fake user" - if this user ever shows up, there was a breach. tools to get notified about this (canarytokens.org)
 - analysis
   - test owasp / portswigger automated tests against api - because hackers are lazy and will autoscan things
   - understand how a request flows, including the (osi) layers and checks that are performed